facebookresearch/ELF/rlpytorch/README.md

 In the subfolders there are multiple components in RLPyTorch:

 1. `methods`
 Basic RL methods, e.g., PolicyGradient, ActorCritic, etc. Some methods are constructed from other basic ones.
-For example, `ActorCritic = PolicyGradient + DiscountedReward`.
+For example, `ActorCritic = PolicyGradient + DiscountedReward + ValueMatcher`.
 This makes the library easier to extend.
 For example, you might replace `DiscountedReward` with the final reward, which becomes REINFORCE.
 You might also replace it with Generalized Advantage Estimation (GAE) or $\lambda$-return, etc.

 2. `trainer`
 Provider example callback functions for ELF framework.
 A simple example looks like the following: